Police and the Criminal Justice Process

 - Offer you support and reassurance.

-- Helping you to access other agencies (Safer Futures).
+- Helping you to access other agencies such as Safer Futures.

 - Arranging transport to a safe place, if you want this.